Optimizing Initial State of Detector Sensors in Quantum Sensor Networks: Problem and Related Work

 \subsection{Related Work}

 \para{Continuous Parameter Estimation using Quantum Sensors.} In prior works~\cite{Eldredge_2018,Rubio_2020}, protocols have been studied for estimation of a single parameter using multiple sensors~\cite{Giovannetti_2011}, multiple parameters~\cite{mpe_2018,mpe_2020}, a single linear function over parameters~\cite{Eldredge_2018,mpe_2018,Sidhu_2020}, and multiple linear functions~\cite{Rubio_2020,Altenburg_2019}.
+Quantum state estimation considering nuisance parameters is reviewed in~\cite{Suzuki_2020}.
 These and many other works~\cite{Eldredge_2018,mpe_2018,Jacobs_2018} have also investigated whether the entanglement of sensors offers any advantage in improving the estimation accuracy.
-Some of the above works have optimized the measurement protocols (e.g, ~\cite{Eldredge_2018,PhysRevA.qsn}) in the addressed settings, but none of the above works have addressed the problem of initial state optimization.
+Some of the above works have optimized the measurement protocols (e.g., ~\cite{Eldredge_2018,PhysRevA.qsn}) in the addressed settings, but none of the above works have addressed the problem of initial state optimization.
 To the best of our knowledge, all prior works have modeled the sensed parameters in the continuous domain, e.g., these parameters could be the strength of a magnetic field at different locations.
-In contrast, in some sense, our work focuses on the estimation of discrete-valued parameters.
+In contrast, in some sense, our work focuses on estimating discrete-valued parameters.

 \para{Optimal State Discrimination.} There has been a lot of work on quantum state discrimination~\cite{bergou-review-2007,bergou2004,Bae_2015,Barnett-review} -- wherein the goal is to determine the optimal measurement protocol to minimize the probability of error in discriminating a set of given states.
 A closed-form expression is known only for two states and very specialized cases for a larger number of states.
-However, numerical techniques exist (e.g., SDP based~\cite{Eldar_2003}).
-Our work differs in the following ways: (i) The set of final states which we want to discriminate is very specialized. (ii) Our goal is to optimize the initial state -- that minimizes the probability of error using an optimal POVM (in some sense, we implicitly assume that an optimal POVM for a given set of final states can be derived).
+However, numerical techniques exist (e.g., SDP-based~\cite {Eldar_2003}).
+Our work differs in the following ways: (i) The set of final states we want to discriminate is very specialized. (ii) Our goal is to optimize the initial state---that minimizes the probability of error using an optimal POVM (in some sense, we implicitly assume that an optimal POVM for a given set of final states can be derived).